esno/rda/README.md

 # Anno Resource Files (.rda)

-Anno is one of the greatest city builder and economy simulators out there. this tool shall extract it's game data to allow game modifications on linux-based systems.
+Anno is one of the greatest city builder and economy simulators out there. this tool shall extract its game data to allow game modifications on linux-based systems.

 > be aware that it is in a very early stage